National conventions for writing telephone numbers: United States, Canada, and other NANP countries

 Twenty-four countries and territories share the North American Numbering Plan (NANP), with a single country code, 1.
-The formatting convention for telephone numbers is NPA-NXX-XXXX, where NPA is the three-digit area code, and NXX-XXXX is the seven-digit subscriber number.
+The formatting convention for telephone numbers is (NPA) NXX-XXXX, where NPA is the three-digit area code, and NXX-XXXX is the seven-digit subscriber number.

 NPA has the same syntax of NXX since the implementation of interchangeable area codes in 1995.
-The prefix NXX of the subscriber number is a code for the central office, unique in the numbering plan area.
+The prefix NXX of the subscriber number is the central office code, unique in the numbering plan area.
 The place holder N stands for the digits 2 to 9, as the subscriber number may not begin with the digits 0 and 1.
 It is a closed telephone numbering plan in which all subscriber telephone numbers have seven digits, in addition to the three-digit area code.

 Under all-number calling, a numbering plan introduced around 1960, local calls within an area code were placed by dialing NXX-XXXX, omitting the area code, known as seven-digit dialing.
 Only calling a destination in a different area code required dialing the destination area code, known as ten-digit dialing.
 Due to the need for a larger telephone number pool in many regions, seven-digit dialing is becoming rare in the United States.
 With the rapid growth of telephony in the late 20th century, many metropolitan areas saw the introduction of additional area codes.
 Multiple area codes were assigned to the same numbering plan area, a configuration known as an overlay numbering plan.
 Calls within an overlay are still local calls, despite the need for ten-digit dialing.

 In general, placing long-distance calls requires dialing the trunk code 1, but this may be optional in some areas.

 Canada

 Canada is a member of the North American Numbering Plan, but administers its numbering resources individually, under guidance from the NANP Administrator.
 The Canadian government has stated on its Language Portal of Canada that telephone numbers are to be written with a hyphen between each sequence, as follows: 1-NPA-NXX-XXXX or NPA-NXX-XXXX.
-10-digit dialing is now required throughout most of Canada, including all of British Columbia, Alberta, Saskatchewan, Manitoba, Quebec, Nova Scotia, and Prince Edward Island, as well as most of Ontario.
-Areas not yet requiring 10-digit dialing are Ontario's 807 area code, Newfoundland, New Brunswick, the Yukon, Northwest Territories, and Nunavut, although 10-digit dialing may be accepted in some of these areas.
+10-digit dialing is now required throughout most of Canada, including all of British Columbia, Alberta, Saskatchewan, Manitoba, Quebec, Nova Scotia, Prince Edward Island, Newfoundland and Labrador, and Ontario.
+CRTC policy 2022-234 established 10-digit dialing for Ontario's 807 area code, Newfoundland and Labrador, New Brunswick, and areas of Northwest Territories.
+Areas not yet requiring 10-digit dialing are Yukon, parts of Northwest Territories, and Nunavut, although 10-digit dialing may be accepted in some of these areas.

 In the province of Québec, where French is the first language, the Office québécois de la langue française has established that telephone numbers must be written with spaces first and then a hyphen for the last sequence, as follows: 1 NPA NXX-XXXX.
-Educational institutions of Quebec will mark improperly written telephone numbers as orthographical mistakes in academic texts.